pytorch-labs/executorch-examples/cifar/android/CifarETTrainingDemo/README.md

 1. Start with a clone of this repository and open the project in Android Studio.

+    **NOTE:** The build configuration in the file `executorch-examples/cifar/android/CifarETTrainingDemo/app/build.gradle.kts`.

 2. Set the minimum SDK version to `API 34`.

 3. Wait for the Gradle sync to complete.